Deryck Whibley

-Deryck Jason Whibley (born March 21, 1980), also known by the stage name Bizzy D, is a Canadian musician, best known for his work as the lead vocalist, rhythm guitarist, keyboardist, main songwriter, producer, founder, and only constant member of the rock band Sum 41.
+Deryck Jason Whibley (born March 21, 1980), also known by the stage name Bizzy D, is a Canadian musician, best known as the lead vocalist, rhythm guitarist, keyboardist, main songwriter, producer, co-founder, and only constant member of the rock band Sum 41.

 Early life

-Whibley was born in the Toronto suburb of Scarborough.
-He grew up in a single parent household.
-Whibley was captain of his basketball team during the sixth through eighth grades.
-In high school, he made the basketball team, but quit because he did not like the jocks.
+Whibley was born in the Toronto suburb of Scarborough and grew up in a single-parent household.
+He was captain of his basketball team during the sixth through eighth grades and also made the basketball team in high school, but lost interest in the sport after Michael Jordan's retirement.